oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Contradicting Product Status
 <contradicting-product-status>
-For each item in `$.vulnerabilities` it MUST be tested that the same Product ID is not a member of contradicting product status groups (see section #link(<vulnerabilities-property-product-status>)[3.2.4.12]).
-The sets formed by the contradicting groups within one vulnerability item MUST be pairwise disjoint.
+For each item in `$.vulnerabilities` it SHALL be tested that the same Product ID is not a member of contradicting product status groups (see section #link(<vulnerabilities-property-product-status>)[3.2.4.12]).
+The sets formed by the contradicting groups within one vulnerability item SHALL be pairwise disjoint.

 The relevant path for this test is: